 Since it began, many individuals have committed themselves to For the Love of the Arts’ mission.
 Their combined efforts shined brightly on April 1, 2023, the official grand opening of the organization’s new Creativity Center.

-On the walls were piece of art from the organization’s first set of resident artists, showcasing the creativity and talent present in the space.
-Paintings from self-taught acrylic artist Yemina Concepcion hung next to photographs from Daveed Holmes.
-Illustrations from artist & book author Arielle Gray were showcased by graphic design from Fernando Lopez Junior.
+On the walls were artworks from the organization’s first set of resident artists, showcasing the creativity and talent present in the space.
+Paintings by Yemina Concepcion hung next to photographs by Daveed Holmes.
+Illustrations by artist and book author Arielle Gray were showcased beside graphic design by Fernando Lopez Junior.

 Also on display were pieces from Tyrel Davis, Creative Director for Project Hood & CEO of Cream Shows Entertainment.
-Tyrel became a junior instructor at For the Love of the Arts the age of 19 for videography and has continued his path to doing a full art residency within the organization.
+He became a junior instructor teaching videography at For the Love of the Arts at the age of 19, and has continued on to be an artist-in-residence with the organization.

 Taking in the whole event was Luis Carrasquillo, Sade’s husband.
-Luis has dedicated himself to assisting all functionalities of the For the Love of the Arts, supporting the development stages and current growth of the organization.
-He also serves as a virtual graffiti instructor, teaching students fundamentals of graffiti art using VR tools like the Oculus Quest and helping them explore how graffiti went from taboo street art to a well-respected and cultural art style around the globe.
+Luis has dedicated himself to assist all aspects of the For the Love of the Arts, supporting the development stages and current growth of the organization.
+He also serves as a virtual graffiti instructor, teaching students fundamentals of graffiti art using VR tools like the Oculus Quest and helping them explore how graffiti went from taboo street art to a well-respected cultural art style around the globe.

 Seeing Students Grow